 The maps are standard fare for Call of Duty, each is essentially three lanes with every position being “flankable”, that’s not a word but I think you know what I mean.
 Highlights for me are the USS Texas and Pont Du Hoc but I am sure you will have your favourites.
 There is still an issue with spawn killing in certain scenarios and at times you will be whitewashed and everyone will leave the match because of it so you will be left to be killed 80 times, however, overall, I think the maps are generally very well balanced and over time I think the matchmaking will improve too.

-There is light at the end of the mindless shooting tunnel in a new mode called War.
+Call of Duty: WWII also has some light at the end of the mindless shooting tunnel in a new mode called War.
 It sees two teams pitted against each other with opposing objectives.
 I am singling it out because it really changes the way you play Call of Duty.
 You cannot just run forwards shouting and shooting, you may need to hang back, camp a mounted weapon, hold a bridge and actually talk with your team.
-It’s very different to any other Call of Duty experience I have had and I actually really enjoy it, in fact, it’s fantastic and I do wish they would add a hardcore mode but it’s still the best thing about Call of Duty multiplayer in a very long time.
+It’s very different to any other Call of Duty experience I have had and I actually really enjoy it, in fact, it’s fantastic and I do wish they would add a hardcore mode but it’s still the best thing about Call of Duty multiplayer in a very long time and certainly one of the better aspects of Call of Duty: WWII.

 That’s right, these are loot crates and are currently filled with cosmetic items only, as long as you don’t call XP boosts advantages, which they are, they boost XP so you level up faster and can then get higher tier weapons, so if you have more money and spend more money you can rank up faster but it’s not an advantage apparently.
 I don’t buy it and call bullshit.
 I am sick to death of this mechanic showing up in games and the truth is there is only one reason for them, greed.
 The people that add these horrid things to games are not gamers, they are money men and they will ruin gaming for everyone so I would urge everyone who reads this to promise to never buy a loot crate in this or any game ever.